deees/thrift-rack-middleware/README.md

 ### Defaults

-* `hook_path` defaults to `'/thrift_rpc'`
+* `hook_path` defaults to `'/rpc_api'`
 * `protocol_factory` defaults to `Thrift::BinaryProtocolFactory.new`
 * `logger` see logging section below

 #### Logging
 You can optionally pass in a custom logger instance.
 If your application is a Rails application, Rails.logger will automatically be used.
+If your application is a Rack application, rack logger will automatically be used.
 Otherwise, logging will be directed to STDOUT

 ## Future features